FOSSRIT/sugar-quickstart/README.md

         x="4.1428571"
         y="7.1428571" />

 Explanation:
-        -Once your icon is finished, load it into any text editor and edit the above lines -In the body of the file, change the references to FILL and STROKE within the attribute STYLE
+    - Once your icon is finished, load it into any text editor and edit the above lines
+    - In the body of the file, change the references to FILL and STROKE within the attribute STYLE

 3.) activity.info